the-turing-way/the-turing-way/book/website/afterword/subprojects.md

 This page provides access to various group-based initiatives or subprojects, listed under three themes: working groups that guide the different areas of work as a formal part of Turing's governance, funded projects that are led by members in a paid capacity and informal initiatives that are led by members through collaboration around shared interests.
 These subprojects are often time-bound and are supported by community members who take open leadership roles in response to the emergent and timely opportunities in the research and open science ecosystem.

-## Working Groups Led by the Team and Community Members
+## Working Groups Led by Community Members

 ### Translation and Localisation Working Group Leads